epeters3/skplumber/README.md

 ### `Pipeline`

-The `Pipeline` class is a slightly lower level API for the package that can be used to build, fit, and predict arbitrarily shaped machine learning pipelines.
+The `skplumber.pipeline.Pipeline` class is a slightly lower level API for the package that can be used to build, fit, and predict arbitrarily shaped machine learning pipelines.
 For example, we can create a basic single level stacking pipeline, where the output from predictors are fed into another predictor to ensemble in a learned way:

 ```python
 from skplumber import Pipeline